microsoft/data-factory-testing-framework/README.md

 ## Recommended development workflow for Azure Data Factory v2

 * Use ADF Git integration
-* Use UI to create feature branch, build initial pipeline and save to feature branch
+* Use UI to create a feature branch, build the initial pipeline, and save it to the feature branch
 * Pull feature branch locally
-* Start writing tests unit and functional tests, run them locally for immediate feedback and fix bugs
+* Start writing tests unit and functional tests, run them locally for immediate feedback, and fix bugs
-* Push changes to feature branch
+* Push changes to the feature branch
-* Test the new features manually through the UI in sandbox environment
+* Test the new features manually through the UI in a sandbox environment
 * Create PR, which will run the tests in the CI pipeline
 * Approve PR
-* Merge to main and start deploying to dev/test/prd environments
+* Merge to main and start deploying to dev/test/prod environments
 * Run e2e tests after each deployment to validate all happy flows work on that specific environment

 ## Contributing